This document describes the overall code layout and major code flow of Klipper.

 - Create a new architecture sub-directory in the src/ directory and add initial Kconfig and Makefile support.
 Use the existing architectures as a guide.
 The src/simulator provides a basic example of a minimum starting point.

 - The first main coding task is to bring up communication support to the target board.
 This is the most difficult step in a new port.
 Once basic communication is working, the remaining steps tend to be much easier.
-It is typical to use an RS-232 style serial port during initial development as these types of hardware devices are generally easier to enable and control.
+It is typical to use a UART type serial device during initial development as these types of hardware devices are generally easier to enable and control.
 During this phase, make liberal use of helper code from the src/generic/ directory (check how src/simulator/Makefile includes the generic C code into the build).
 It is also necessary to define timer_read_time() (which returns the current system clock) in this phase, but it is not necessary to fully support timer irq handling.

 - Get familiar with the the console.py tool (as described in the debugging document) and verify connectivity to the micro-controller with it.
 This tool translates the low-level micro-controller communication protocol to a human readable form.